Staff

 Outside of work, Lindsay enjoys watching football and hockey, playing golf, board games, and jigsaw puzzles.

-Blake is the Commercialization and Outreach Coordinator at the CleanTech Alliance.
+Blake is the Membership and Engagement Coordinator at the CleanTech Alliance.
 Blake attended Eastern Washington University, where she earned a Bachelor of Arts degree in Business Administration and Communication Studies.

 While attending school, Blake worked in the Office for Diversity and Inclusion at Eastern, supporting the Vice President.
 Blake also had the opportunity to mix her love of sports with work by working in the Athletics Department where she made long-lasting relationships with EWU alumni.

-In her free time, Blake enjoys watching sports, spending time with her family and friends, listening to podcasts and taking longs along the Seattle waterfront.
+In her free time, Blake enjoys watching sports, spending time with her family and friends, listening to podcasts and taking long walks along the Seattle waterfront.